INFO & FAQ

 Parking

-• Parking for vehicles with disability placards, license plates or other demarcation is along JFK, west of Chain of Lakes, available on first come, first served basis.
+• Parking for vehicles with disability placards, license plates or other demarcation is along JFK, west of Chain of Lakes, available on a first come, first served basis.

-• Shuttle picks up passengers from Placard Parking and stops at 36th Ave & JFK Drive, adjacent to Gate 3.
-Hours of operation are Fri Sep 30, 10:30am-7:30pm, and Sat Oct 1 and Sun Oct 2, 8:30am to 7:30pm.
+• Hours of operation are Fri Sep 29, 10:30am-7:30pm, and Sat Sep 30 and Sun Oct 1, 8:30am to 7:30pm.

 Accessibility Ambassadors